edelgrace/blog/content/post/2009-12-06-this-wasnt-the-best-week-ever.md

 \*sigh\*

 About site things!
 I'm making a new layout.
 For the site to use.
-And another for like&#8230; resources.
+And another for like... resources.

 This post has a lot of spaces/line breaks in them.
 XD